feathersjs/docs/services.md

 });
 ```

-With the [REST provider](rest.html) set up, going to visiting `/todos/dishes` in the browser will return a JSON object like this:
+With the [REST provider](rest.html) set up, going to `/todos/dishes` in the browser will return a JSON object like this:

 ```json
 {